Difference Between Adobe RGB and sRGB

 - If you do not regularly use your printer to print your photographs,

-The best and safest option is sRGB color space, as it gives you the desired result.
+The best and safest option is sRGB color space, which gives you the desired result.

 - If you are a professional photographer, then always use Adobe RGB color

-But if you would like to put it on the web or any social media, then make sure you should save your work in RGB mode as well to avoid any disappointment in the future.
+But if you would like to put it on the web or any social media, then make sure you save your work in RGB mode to avoid any future disappointment.

 Recommended Articles

-This has been a guide to the top difference between Adobe RGB vs sRGB.
-Here we also discuss the key differences with infographics and comparison tables.
+Although, this has guided the top difference between Adobe RGB and sRGB.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more –